pat-nel87/pat-nel87.github.io/content/blog/blog-post-1.md

 I chose Hugo for the same reason I choose black coffee and CLI tools.. it’s fast, simple, and gets the job done.
 This thing is so fast, I could rebuild my entire site in the time it takes WordPress to load a settings page.
 Hugo fits into my workflow perfectly.
-No databases, no bloated UI, just markdown, git, and lightning-fast builds
+No databases, no bloated UI, just markdown, go, git, and lightning-fast builds

 ## Setting Up Hugo, Go, and Git 📦